" \

 - `css.source` / `css.applied` / `css.dropped`: the stylesheet as authored, as renderers actually apply it (sanitized and scoped), and what gets stripped.

-Call it after your edits land; if `warnings` is non-empty or `renderedHtml` lost structure you wanted, fix the document before reporting success.
-The link is also advertised as `_links.rendered` and `agent.renderedApi` in `GET /state`.
+Call it after your edits land; if `warnings`, `css.dropped`, or `css.warnings` is non-empty, or `renderedHtml` lost structure you wanted, fix the document before reporting success.
+The link is also advertised as `_links.rendered` and `agent.renderedApi` in `GET /state`. (`PUT /css` returns the same `dropped`/`warnings` inline, so you also get this feedback the moment you write CSS.)

 ## Previewing Your Work (Screenshots + Print PDF)